kittyschulz/visual_census/README.md

 ![streetview](/img/street_vew_sample.png)

-The UCF Google StreetView Dataset is comprised of 62,058 Google Street View images covering areas of Pittsburgh, Orlando, partially Manhattan for 10,343 individual scenes.
+The UCF Google StreetView Dataset is comprised of 62,058 Google Street View images covering areas of Pittsburgh, Orlando, and Manhattan for 10,343 individual scenes.
+There are five (5) views per scene: four side views, one sky view, one repeated side view with annotations.
+Each image includes GPS coordinates (latitude and longitude) and compass direction.

-- Five views per scene: four side views, one sky view, one repeated side view with annotations.
+Of the 10,343 scenes, xx take place in Pittsburgh, xx in Orlando, and xx in Manhattan.

-- Each image includes accurate GPS coordinates and compass direction.
+[ bar graph of scene count ]

 ## 3. Map Predictions